 World-class talent at competitive rates below the national average.

 |Chemical Equipment Operators and Tenders

 |Food and Tobacco Roasting, Baking, and Drying Machine Operators and Tenders

 Source: U.S. Bureau of Labor Statistics, May 2018 Metropolitan and Nonmetropolitan Area Occupational Employment and Wage Estimates

 Good Dirt: Rich agricultural land, a partnership with LiDestri Foods, and infrastructure available at Eastman Business Park are key assets that attracted Love Beets USA to our region.

-World-class Wines: Rochester's Finger Lakes Region is New York's largest wine-producing region, accounting for 85% of the state's total production.
-It's also home to more than 120 wineries, many of which are earning international awards. (source: New York Wine and Grape Foundation, 2019)
+World-class Wines: Rochester's Finger Lakes Region is New York's largest wine-producing region.
+It is home to more than 210 wineries, many of which are earning international awards. (source: New York Wine and Grape Foundation, 2019)

 Wegmans Food Markets headquartered in Rochester, NY, is recognized on Fortune magazine's list of "100 Best Companies To Work For in America."
 It is the twenty-second consecutive year Wegmans has made Fortune's Top 100 list. (source: Fortune Magazine, February 2019)